jcrugzz/jobs/Kevin Smith application.md

 which could fill and/or restrict keys in leafward children.

 An additional tool allowed the configuration of simplified input interfaces for accepting uploads from collaborating labs.
-Uploaded and lightly configured files were assigned to be children of a configured node, automatically inheriting more information.
-If all relevant schema were met and, a record's inherited data was fully compiled and projected into the final result set.
+Configuring and activating the node in SALAAM published a simple static html form on the lab's public addres where collaborators could upload a file and answer a short list of questions about it.
+The uploaded files were automatically associated with a parent node and inherited information from it.
+If all relevant schema were met, the record's compiled data was projected into the final result set.

 The prototype was rushed and architecturally indefensible, but I'm proud to say I met the entire feature list.
 I even made [these cute icons](http://i.imgur.com/A7xqsWT.png) for the tree nodes,